DSR-RHIT/me447-visualizing-data/cm/cm207-graph-line-graph.md

 ## introduction

-Line graphs are often used for time-series data, thus this tutorial is paired with an introduction to dates, times, and the lubridate package.
+Line graphs are often used for time-series data, thus this tutorial is paired with our introduction to time and dates. `geom_line()` can of course be used with other data structures, but the time series is possibly its most common application.

 <br> <a href="#top">▲ top of page</a>